falcosecurity/falco-talon/README.md

   * `output_fields`: (*list*) (`OR` logic) Comma separated lists of key:comparison:value for Output fields to match (`AND` logic).
 If emtpy, all output fields match.
 * `action`:
   * `name`: name of action to trigger
-  * `arguments`: key:value map of arguments for the action
-  * `parameters`: key:value map of parameters for the action
+  * `parameters`: key:value map of parameters for the action. value can be a string, an int or a map.
 * `continue`: if `true`, no more action are applied after the rule has been triggerd (default is `true`).
 * `before`: if `true`, no more action are applied after the rule has been triggerd (default is `true`).